- 1 abbreviations

 at the present time, at this time

 “ATM machine” is tautologous.

 The plural is “attorneys general.”
 However, for the plural possessive, make it “the attorney generals’ arguments.”

 Place the word “average” where it correctly qualifies the item or quantity intended.
 “Reporters drink an average of six cups of coffee a day” -- not “The average reporter drinks six cups of coffee a day”.

 An average is calculated by adding all the constituent parts together and dividing by the number of parts.
-There are also the mean, or middle value, with the number of values above it is the same as the number below it, and the mode, or the most commonly occurring value.
+The average can also be called the mean.
+There are also the median, or middle value, with the number of values above it is the same as the number below it, and the mode, or the most commonly occurring value.

 “Average” takes a singular or plural verb according to what it refers.
 The average age is 24, but an average of three men die each day.

 I will rest awhile, or I will rest for a while.

 This page was last modified 18:23, 3 September 2014.